It’s 2021. Chances are, you’re owning a smartphone and your plans are riding data-heavy. So which is the best mobile plan for you?

 - Customisable plan

 On top of that, SIM-only plans are customisable.
-This gives you full transparency as to how much and which add-on is included in your SIM-only bundle, so you know exactly what you are paying for.
+This gives you full transparency as to how much data, talktime and SMSes you want, and which add-on is included in your SIM-only bundle, so you know exactly what you are paying for.

 On the other hand, SIM-only plans do come with a few drawbacks despite its flexibility.